thinktandem/thinktandem.io/src/content/services/development.md

     link: /services/development

 ---
 <p>Developing your digital presence shouldn’t be that hard!
-To get you back to focusing on the big picture we practice a transparent development process that simplifies difficult decisions by selecting from best-in-breed technologies for your needs.
-Drupal, Laravel, Node, or the next big thing, our devs create simplified, stable solutions that are built to both scales and endure.</p>
+Our transparent development process focuses on delivering value quickly to your users, so you don't have to wait to see results.
+No matter if your application is built in Drupal, WordPress, Node.js, or another open-source solution, our devs create elegant solutions that are built to scale and endure.</p>

 <h2>Not sure which is right for you?
 Here’s an easy guide:</h2>